winglang/wing/docs/contributing/999-rfcs/2024-01-15-console-sign-in.md

 Once users will be signed in with their GitHub account they will be able to use Wing Console.

+### EULA (End User License Agreement) for new users

+The license agreement should be added to the bottom of the sign in screen:

+"By using the Wing Console you agree to these [terms and conditions](#)"

 ### Singed In Users

 Signed in users to Wing Console will not need to sign in again.
 They will be able to use Wing Console as usual.